The global event to which the whole world is invited

 Flags to be displayed in Parliament Square

-1st – A ‘Read not Dead’ Globe performance of The Troublesome Reign of King John – book here
+1st – A ‘Read not Dead’ Globe performance of King John – book here

 13th March – 1st September – The British Library’s main exhibition, Law, Liberty, Legacy, will open.
 The Exhibition will feature the Library’s Magna Cartas alongside the US Declaration of Independence and Bill of Rights.